ucsdmanorlab/cochlea-synapseg/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "cochlea-synapse-seg" is free and open source software
+Distributed under the terms of the [BSD-3] license, "cochlea-synapseg" is free and open source software

 ## Issues